VanceCole/player-token-permissions/README.md

 ## Toggle Status Effects
 - Allows you to create macros to toggle status effects
+- Configure to allow this ability for Trusted (default) or all players

 Adds a requestStatus() function to the canvas.tokens object:
 ```js